thomasmeessen/DecisionEnginneringProject/report.md

 Startup cost                 10
 Investments exploitation     5
 Contractual opportunities    12.5
-Marginal advantage           100
+Marginal advantage
 ---------------------------  -----

-## The importance of a strategic partnership
+## Opposition to Strategic Alignment

-_Strategic partnership should be allowed to happen at the cost of some strategic alignment._
+>_Strategic partnership should be allowed to happen at the cost of some strategic alignment_

-That proposition is reflecting that some highly efficient investment granted by partnership are worth spreading the faculty resources.
-The comparison can now be fleshed out by specifying that a good partnership should allow a outranking of 1 step.
+>_Fulfilling the needs for teaching in a program can not always be done without compromising on the strategic goals._

+>_In no situation should an alternative that is barely aligned with the faculty objectives be allowed at the top ranking._

+To satisfy those conditions a first step is to give a minimum to the influence of SA:

+__2/5 * weight(Strategic Partnership) > weight(Marginal) + weight(Opposition)__

+A acceptable choice is to give more importance to teaching need and then fixing the weight of the Opposition criterion then :

+__weight(Opposition) = 1/4 weight(Strategic Partnership)__

-__weight(Strategic Partnership) = 1/5 weight(Strategic Alignment)__
+__weight(Teaching Needs) = 1/5 weight(Strategic Alignment)__

 ## No-go criterion